Exception handling is a core architectural requirement in ASP.NET Core applications.

 - Best practices followed in real-world production applications

-Why Exception Handling Is Important in ASP.NET Core
+🔹 Why Exception Handling Is Important in ASP.NET Core

-Poor exception handling can cause:
+Poor exception handling can lead to:

 - Application crashes ❌